Skip to content

 '''

-Since different types of users conduct different activities, there is no specific implementation here, so an error is raised
+Since different types of users perform different activities, there is no specific implementation here, and an error is directly raised

 '''